 In time, God started talking to my heart about my drinking habit and let me know I needed to make a change.
 Then one day, Blanche suddenly broke down in tears in front of me.
 I asked her what was wrong and she told me, “I don’t want you to drink anymore.”
 I came to the realization that I had to choose between my wife and my drinking, so I told her, “Okay.
 I’m done.”
 She was amazed at that response, but what she didn’t know was that the Lord had already been talking to me about it.
 The next day, I threw out all my alcohol—I was done!
 Blanche was in disbelief.
-Most people who drink the way I had go through painful withdrawals and cravings, but I had no withdrawals, no cravings, and no treatments.
+Most people who drink the way I had go through painful withdrawals and cravings, but I with no withdrawals, no cravings, and no treatments.
 I knew it was the Lord who had helped me.

 Though I did not want to go to camp meeting, she insisted.
 She told me she wasn’t ever going back to her old life, so I had to move forward to where she was and do things God’s way.